Social Media

 Image credit: ActiveSG Canoe Academy KIAK

-Read More: Guide to Family-Friendly Fun at MacRitchie Reservoir Park
+Read more: Guide to Family-Friendly Fun at MacRitchie Reservoir Park

 kayaking singapore adventure paddlers

-Image Credit: Adventure Paddlers via Facebook
+Image credit: Adventure Paddlers via Facebook

-from $12 per hour and $60 a day for a single, sit-on-top kayak.
+from $12.50/hour & $65/day for a single, sit-on-top kayak.
 Book here.

-6. Kayaking at Lower Seletar Reservoir
+6. Kayaking at Lower Seletar Reservoir & Lazarus Island

 kayaking in singapore at ower Seletar Water Sports Centre